Loretta991/Openai-Setup-Guide/AutomatedGitHubCode.md

 ```

-    File has been successfully updated and saved as /Users/ellegreyllc/Desktop/Modified_Automated_Github_Upload.md
+    File has been successfully updated and saved as /Users/your vdesktop name/Desktop/Modified_Automated_Github_Upload.md